LineaLabs/lineapy/README.md

 ### Use Case 3: Building Pipelines

 As our notebooks become more mature, we may use them like pipelines.
 For example, our notebook might process the latest data to update a dashboard, or pre-process data and dump it into the file system for downstream model development.
 To keep our results up-to-date, we might be expected to re-execute these processes on a regular basis.
 Running notebooks manually is a brittle process that's prone to errors, so we may want to set up proper pipelines for production.
 If relevant engineering support is not available, we need to clean up and refactor our notebook code so that it can be used in orchestration systems or job schedulers, such as cron, Apache Airflow, or Prefect.
-Of course, this assumes that we already know how these tools work and how to use them -- If not, we need to spend time learning about them in the first place!
+Of course, this assumes that we already know how these tools work and how to use them &mdash; If not, we need to spend time learning about them in the first place!
 All this operational work is time-consuming, and detracts from the time that we can spend on our core duties as a data scientist.

 To see how LineaPy can help here, check out [this](https://github.com/LineaLabs/lineapy/blob/v0.2.x/.colab/create_a_simple_pipeline/create_a_simple_pipeline.ipynb) demo or <a href="https://bit.ly/3SJewuO"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open in Colab"/></a>.